shy2net/nodejs-angular-starter/README.md

 And in order to run your docker on port 8080 simply run the following command:

     docker run -p 8080:3000 -itd my-docker-image:0.0.0

+Or you can simply use docker compose:

+    docker-compose up

+This will run your container on port 3000.

 ### The build script (build.sh)